 If an applicant scores 75 points for their attributes they will automatically score 10 points for their English Language skills.
 This is because they will hold a degree that was taught in English by a UK Higher Education Institution.

 An applicant will also need to show that they have sufficient funds for their living costs in the UK.

-If granted an applicant will initially be given one year’s leave but they are able to extend this for another year if their University provides them with another Letter of Endorsement.
+If granted an applicant will initially be given one year’s leave but they are able to extend this for another year if the body which originally endorsed them is able to issue them with another Letter of Endorsement.
 This route does not lead directly to settlement.
 However it is possible to switch from this route into Tier 1 Entrepreneur, which can lead to settlement (indefinite leave to remain).

 We are a qualified and experienced immigration firm, regulated by the Office of the Immigration Services Commissioner (OISC).
 We offer assistance and specialist advice on specific immigration issues.
 We are not part of the Home Office.
 General immigration advice and forms can be found on the Home Office website www.ukba.homeoffice.gov.uk.UK visa & immigration consultation